marxin/texi2rst-generated/sphinx/gfortran/extensions-implemented-in-gnu-fortran.rst

 GNU Fortran supports an extended list of mathematical intrinsics with the compile flag :option:`-fdec-math` for compatability with legacy code.
-These intrinsics are described fully in Intrinsic Procedures where it is noted that they are extensions and should be avoided whenever possible.
+These intrinsics are described fully in :ref:`intrinsic-procedures` where it is noted that they are extensions and should be avoided whenever possible.

-Specifically, :option:`-fdec-math` enables the COTAN intrinsic, and trigonometric intrinsics which accept or produce values in degrees instead of radians.
+Specifically, :option:`-fdec-math` enables the :ref:`COTAN` intrinsic, and trigonometric intrinsics which accept or produce values in degrees instead of radians.
 Here is a summary of the new intrinsics: